 Seriously….don’t ever travel without travel insurance – you just never know what might happen and when you’ll need it

-Have you used True Traveller or World Nomads and had to claim, if so tell us your story in the comments below – would you recommend them?
+Have you claimed with True Traveller or World Nomads and would you recommend them?